Generalized Simplicial Attention Neural Networks: Experimental Results

 \subsection{Graph Classification on TUDatasets}

 In this section, we evaluate the performance of the GSAN architectures on well-known molecular benchmarks, specifically the TUDataset \cite{TUDataset}.
 For each experiment, if the dataset contains edge features, we obtain the signal over each triangle by averaging the values observed on its three sides.
 If the dataset does not have edge features, we derive the edge features by averaging the values observed over their impinging vertices, and subsequently average the edge features to obtain triangle features.
 We include two datasets in our experiments: \textbf{PROTEINS} and \textbf{NCI1}, as they are the only two having signals defined at least over the nodes.
 The PROTEINS dataset \cite{dobson2003distinguishing} primarily consists of macromolecules, where the nodes represent secondary structure elements and are annotated by their types.
 Nodes are connected by an edge if they are neighboring on the amino acid sequence or if they are one of the three nearest neighbors in space.
 The task involves determining whether a protein is an enzyme or not.
 The NCI1 dataset \cite{wale2008comparison} focuses on identifying chemical compounds that act against non-small lung cancer and ovarian cancer cells.
 To compare GSAN with other state-of-the-art techniques in graph representation learning, we utilize these aforementioned datasets, adopting the same readout and validation methods described in \cite{bodnar2021weisfeiler}.
 Specifically, we employ a 10-fold cross-validation approach and report the highest average validation accuracy across the folds as a measure of the proposed architecture's performance.
-In Table \ref{tab:tu_res} we illustrate the performance of GSANs against several graph kernel method and GNNs (the reported results are from Table 2 of \cite{bodnar2021weisfeiler}).
-The reader can notice that GSAN achieves top performance on Protein Dataset, but not on NCI1.
+In Table \ref{tab:tu_res} we illustrate the performance of GSANs, GSAN-Joint and GSAN-Hodge, against several graph kernel method and GNNs (the reported results are from Table 2 of \cite{bodnar2021weisfeiler}) and the one in \cite{anonymous2022SAT}.The reader can notice that GSAN achieves top performance on Protein Dataset, but not on NCI1.
 This is because NCI1 has an average of 0.04 triangles per graph, practically forcing the GSAN architecture to work only at levels 0 (nodes) and 1(edges) most of the time.